mistralai/platform-docs-public/docs/guides/06-model-selection.md

 🎉 Urgent!
 You've Won a $1,000,000 Cash Prize! 💰 To claim your prize, please click on the link below: https://bit.ly/claim-your-prize
 ```

-Mistral-small, Mistral-medium, and Mistral-large all can accurately classify this email correctly as “Spam”.
-Mistral-small is capable to provide the correct classification as the larger models.
+Mistral Small, Mistral Medium, and Mistral Large all can accurately classify this email correctly as “Spam”.
+Mistral Small is capable to provide the correct classification as the larger models.
 So it is the most efficient and affordable choice for this kind of tasks.

-### Mistral-medium: Intermediate tasks that require language transformation
+### Mistral Medium: Intermediate tasks that require language transformation
-Mistral-medium is the ideal for intermediate tasks that require moderate reasoning - like Data extraction, Summarizing a Document, Writing a Job Description, or Writing Product Descriptions.
-Mistral-medium strikes a balance between performance and capability, making it suitable for a wide range of tasks that only require language transformaion.
-For example, Mistral-medium can write an email:
+Mistral Medium is the ideal for intermediate tasks that require moderate reasoning - like Data extraction, Summarizing a Document, Writing a Job Description, or Writing Product Descriptions.
+Mistral Medium strikes a balance between performance and capability, making it suitable for a wide range of tasks that only require language transformaion.
+For example, Mistral Medium can write an email:

 Prompt
 ```